V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – leto-leto : which is well burned, well cut or cut very short

-– levo (malevo) : insult, offense, curse, unworthy act, shameful action
+– levo (malevo) : insult, transgression, trespass, curse, unworthy act, shameful action

 – leza : insubordination, disobedience